dawcio123/document-tendency/README.md

 - document-tendency:
   - pull notificiation from RabbitMQ
   - provide API to get most popular documents for last week
+  - provide API to get documents by popularity for queried period
-  - provide API to get trending documents for last week
+  - provide API to get most trending documents for last week
-  - provide API to get trending documents for period
+  - provide API to get documents by trending score for queried period

 -------------------
 ### Endpoints